URGENT HELP HIDE

 Find out more about the support available now.

-If the child is in an early years/educational setting: a SENCO-led support plan needs to be in place
+If the child is in an early years/educational setting: a SENCO-led support plan needs to have been in place and fully implemented for at least six months/two terms (eg a minimum of two ‘assess, plan, do, review’ cycles)

 If there are concerns regarding the child’s speech and language development (eg language delay): support/advice needs to have been sought from the Speech & Language Therapy service.